syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Change-the-Backcolor-of-a-Column.md

 # How to Change the Backcolor of a Column

+ This page explains How to Change the BackColor of a Column and more details.

+## How to Change the BackColor of a Column

 The GridDataBoundGrid maintains a collection of GridBoundColumn objects that will allow you to set column properties like BackColor, TextColor, Font, etc. You can explicitly add GridBoundColumns to this.gridDataBoundGrid1.GridBoundColumns property either from code or at design-time.
 If you do not explicitly add GridBoundColumns to this collection, then the grid will generate an internal set of columns that you can use, this.gridDataBoundGrid1.Binder.InternalColumns.

 To change the BackColor of a column named "Price", use the code given below.

-## How to Change the BackColor of a Column

-This page explains about How to Change the BackColor of a Column and more details.

 {% tabs %}
 {% highlight c# %}